-RWE AG (RWE), with its operating business fields of renewable power generation, flexible power generation, and trading, is indispensable to the proper functioning of the energy system and for security of supply in the UK and Europe.
+RWE AG (RWE), with its operating business fields of renewable power generation, flexible power generation and commodity trading, is indispensable to the proper functioning of the energy system and for security of supply in the UK and Europe.
 RWE is working to ensure that power is generated in an even more environmentally friendly way in the future, and that it continues to be reliably available and remains affordable.

-RWE's business in the UK in respect of power generation, supply and trading and technology services, is subject to a variety of taxes including corporation tax, stamp duty and employment taxes as well as indirect taxes such as VAT and excise duties.
+RWE's business in the UK in respect of power generation, supply and trading and technology services, is subject to a variety of taxes including corporation tax, stamp duty and employment taxes as well as indirect taxes such as VAT, customs and excise duties.
 All of RWE's UK business is taxed in the UK and the taxes we pay and collect form a significant part of our economic contribution to the UK.

-Each element of our tax strategy is consistent with the CBI's statement of tax principles1 and reflects our commitment to manage our tax affairs responsibly and transparently, as set out by the principles below:
+Each element of our tax strategy reflects our commitment to manage our tax affairs responsibly and transparently, as set out by the principles below: